reganlawton/reganlawton/README.md

+# Welcome to my GitHub profile! 👋

-👋 Hello there, fellow tech enthusiasts!
+Hello there, fellow tech enthusiasts!
 Welcome to my whimsical world of code and invention.
 Behold, the GitHub profile of a tech wizard with a sense of humor.
 Let's dive into the witty wonders of my digital kingdom:

-# 🧙‍♂️ Master of Code Sorcery 🧙‍♂️
+## 🧙‍♂️ Master of Code Sorcery 🧙‍♂️

 ### About Me